 • Pat Dresch’s recounting of her family’s harrowing, deadly night when Sandy came ashore in Staten Island.
 (There is also bonus footage online of the first responders who headed out into that flooded, murky maelstrom to rescue their neighbors.)

-In which The Vampire Diaries star Ian Somerhalder sat down with an Evangelical Christian father and daughter who fundamentally disagree about climate change while 60 Minutes correspondent Lesley Stahl explored Arctic oil and gas development amidst ice melts and rising seas.
+In which The Vampire Diaries star Ian Somerhalder sits down with an Evangelical Christian father and daughter who fundamentally disagree about climate change while 60 Minutes correspondent Lesley Stahl explores Arctic oil and gas development amidst ice melts and rising seas in Greenland.

 • No doubt many of us recognize the inter-generational struggle over politics examined by the Joyners, which makes Anna’s presentation during her dad’s church service all the more moving.